jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 ![Example of query results](database_table_results.png)

-As you can see, this query gives every useful information on one line for each article.
-The OpenSearchServer database crawler will be able to read these results and build one document in the index for each line, identified by the column `id`.
+As you can see, this query returns all useful data on one line, for each article.
+The OpenSearchServer database crawler can read these results and write one document in the index for each line, identified by the column `id`.

-> Another useful feature of the crawler is being able to "group" several lines sharing the same unique ID.
-For instance, if the database use some join tables and the final query returns several lines for one article, but with one different category by line, then the crawler would be able to create only one document in the index by giving some multiple values to its `category` field.
+> Another useful feature of the crawler is to merge several lines sharing the same unique ID.
+For instance, the database might use join tables and the final query would return several lines for one article, but with one different category by line.
+In this case the crawler can create but one document in the index by assigning multiple values to its `category` field.
 >
-> We will not cover this case in this tutorial  but it's nice to know that it's possible!
+> We will not cover this case in this tutorial though, but it's nice to know that it's possible!

-You could for example download the MySQL scripts here [https://gist.github.com/AlexandreToyer/f00c3eec976e654e211b](https://gist.github.com/AlexandreToyer/f00c3eec976e654e211b) and create a local database on your computer.
-It could also be a PostgreSQL database or some other kinds of database.
+To use this example as an exercise, you can download the MySQL scripts at [https://gist.github.com/AlexandreToyer/f00c3eec976e654e211b](https://gist.github.com/AlexandreToyer/f00c3eec976e654e211b) and create a local database on your computer.
+It could also be a PostgreSQL database, or some other kind of database.

 When your database is ready go to OpenSearchServer's interface.

-## Create and configure index's schema and analyzers
+## Creating and configuring the index's schema and analyzers

-### Create index
+### Creating the index

-Create an empty index named for instance `articles`.
+Create an empty index, named `articles`.

-### Create analyzers
+### Creating the analyzers

-Two analyzers will be needed in order to make some useful transformation on data.
+Two analyzers are needed in order to transform the data.

 #### Analyzer `_KeepFirstLetterOnly`